Cap-go/tutorials/src/content/plugins-tutorials/ionic-android-volum-button-listner.md

 ---
-"title": "Using the ionic-cap-volume-button-listener package", "description": "A tutorial on how to use the ionic-cap-volume-button-listener package to listen to volume button events in an Ionic app on Android", "created_at": "2021-10-07",
+"title": "Using the ionic-cap-volume-button-listener package" "description": "A tutorial on how to use the ionic-cap-volume-button-listener package to listen to volume button events in an Ionic app on Android"
+"created_at": "2021-10-07"
-"published": true,
+"published": true
 "slug": "ionic-android-volume-button-listener"
 ---